blockchainsllc/in3-docs/docs/api-c.md

 bytes_builder_t* rlp_encode_to_list(bytes_builder_t *bb);
 ```

-converts the data in the builder to a list.
+Converts the data in the builder to a list.

-This function is optimized to not increase the memory more than needed and is fastet than creating a second builder to encode the data.
+This function is optimized to not increase the memory more than needed and is faster than creating a second builder to encode the data.

 arguments:
 ```eval_rst